Cantilever building : Grand Designs Magazine Cantilever building

 Photo: Rachel Whiting

 The threat of rising sea levels along the banks of the River Blackwater in Essex didn’t deter Geoff Wood from making his home on its windswept estuary.
-The two-storey building is surrounded by a bund wall, designed to keep out water, which provides the first line of defence against the sort of flood that happens once a century.
+His Grand Design is surrounded by a bund wall, designed to keep out water.
+But should this be breached, the living areas and bedrooms on the cantilevered first floor – 4.5m above ground – will remain dry.

 Photo-Jefferson-Smith